Occurrence vs. claims-made insurance: Why it matters

 What is an occurrence-based policy?

-With an occurrence-based policy, you’ll be protected as long as the loss happened during your policy timeframe.
+With an occurrence-based policy, you’ll be protected if the loss happened during your policy timeframe.
 As long as you were insured when the incident occurred, you can file a claim with your insurer.
 Occurrence coverage typically accommodates “long-tail” events – situations that don’t produce lawsuits or claims right away.

 What is a claims-made policy?